citusdata/citus/src/backend/distributed/README.md

 - **Returning tasks for `preprocess` and `postprocess`**: Ensure that either `preprocess` or `postprocess` returns a list of "DDLJob"s.
 If both functions return non-empty lists, then you would get an assertion failure.

-- **Generic `preprocess` and `postprocess` methods**: ``PreprocessAlterDistributedObjectStmt`` and ``PostprocessAlterDistributedObjectStmt`` are generic post and pre methods that is being used for some statements.
+- **Generic `preprocess` and `postprocess` methods**: ``PreprocessAlterDistributedObjectStmt`` and ``PostprocessAlterDistributedObjectStmt`` are generic post and pre methods that are used for some statements.
 Both of them are being used for distributed object operations.

 	- PreprocessAlterDistributedObjectStmt perform below operations perform qualify operation, deparse the statement and generate a task list.
 PostprocessAlterDistributedObjectStmt - calls ``EnsureAllObjectDependenciesExistOnAllNodes`` to propagate missing dependencies both on coordinator and worker.